Social Security Timing Myth

-Most retirement income plans include income from multiple sources such as pensions, investment income, wages from part-time work, rental or other income and social security.
-There are many factors that go into a retirement income plan when to take social security should always be part of the planning process.
+Retirement Myth – There is a Perfect Time to Take Social Security: Most retirement income plans include income from multiple sources such as pensions, investment income, wages from part-time work, rental or other income and social security.
+There are many factors that go into a retirement income plan when taking social security should always be part of the planning process.
 You will need to consider the benefits of waiting vs. the benefits of taking early based on your income plan: Will you make over the limit before full retirement and have your social security benefits reduced?
 Do you have sufficient income from other sources to delay?
 Will delaying cause greater taxes?
-A retirement advisor should take all of those questions into consideration when creating you a retirement income plan.
+A retirement advisor should take all of those questions into consideration when creating a retirement income plan.

 In what way do you want to rely on the government for your retirement income?

 Delay social security will result in a higher monthly benefit and in turn, greater cost of living increases.
 But the same can be true for your other retirement accounts if managed or invested to maximize retirement income.
-The question then becomes which accounts do you want to delay?
+Does the question then become which accounts do you want to delay?
 Do you trust the government to be able to increase your benefits for the cost of living each year or do you trust your personal retirement plan and your advisor to lead you?

 Want to share this blog post?
 Click the links below!